-Growth is an essential defining asset to any art and my classes are never described as “easy”, I will push you…hopefully beyond your current limits.
+Growth is an essential defining asset to any art while my mentorship is never described as “easy”, I will guide you, hopefully beyond your current limits.

 We’ll take those more experienced on a journey to identify and clear obstacles, clarify their work, and take the steps necessary to inspire and energize their photographic life.
 We’ll take those just beginning to explore storytelling on a guided visual tour they can use to grow their photographic.

 Our venue for two full days will be on location in one of Manitoba’s most visual historical locations, a perfect setting to develop your personal storytelling toolbox.
 Home to less than a dozen permanent residents today, this ‘ghost town’ encompasses more than a century of history in its remaining structures and all the spaces ‘in-between’.

 Preliminary introductions will be conducted online via email and phone a week or two before the workshop.
 I’ll want to know a little about you and your experience and expectations and see a few of your images.
 You’ll want to ask me questions as well.

 We’ll meet and share more on the Friday evening of the workshop, then get an early start to catch the Saturday morning light, all the while taking advantage of my photographic experience and lessons.
 I’m returning to my roots here.
 Growing up in the area I know the village and history from personal experience and coming of age.

 Saturday afternoon we’ll retire to a convenient location to download, edit and review the work done so far before returning in the early evening again to see the location in ‘another light’.
 Sunday it will be optional to return to the village early, and then spend the afternoon with me, guiding and refining the editing and post production.